MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/open-forms-views-dialogs-reports-url.md

 ## App Urls

 > [!NOTE]
 > Embedding a model-driven application within an IFrame in another application is not supported.
+See [model-driven app embedding](/limits-and-config#model-driven-app-embedding).

 You can open any model-driven application using the [AppModule.UniqueName](/powerapps/developer/data-platform/reference/entities/appmodule#BKMK_UniqueName) or [AppModule.AppModuleId](/powerapps/developer/data-platform/reference/entities/appmodule#BKMK_AppModuleId) values.